 JMeter is a segment of the Apache Open-Source project.
 It is an application that can be used to perform functional testing and load testing.
 It is designed as a pure Java application and can be used to perform load testing of any type of web application including the ones written in .NET, PHP, etc.

-With the help of Jmeter, multiple threads can be created, timers can be set-up for testing, assertions and listeners can be set for the test plan.
-Test plan enables the user to set the test configuration that is specific for an application.
-After right clicking the ‘Test Plan’ item, the menu is revealed.
-In the menu, on hover to the ‘Add’ item user can see various test features that can be created for a test plan.
+With the help of JMeter, multiple threads can be created, timers can be set up for testing, and assertions and listeners can be set for the test plan.
+A test plan enables the user to set the test configuration that is specific to an application.
+After right-clicking the ‘Test Plan’ item, the menu is revealed.
+In the menu, on hover over the ‘Add’ item user can see various test features that can be created for a test plan.
 After the creation of the test features, these are executed by the tester.

 Below is the graphical view of server resource utilization parameters.

 There is a plugin called ‘PerfMon’ available in JMeter Plugins which provides a way to collect the performance metrics of your server’s health.
 The ServerAgent is available for collecting the server performance metrics, and one JMeter plugin that provides us with a visual report of the same.